-Ann Hajek has been chosen to receive this year’s CALS Research and Extension Award for Outstanding Accomplishments in Research.
+Ann Hajek was chosen to receive this year’s CALS Research and Extension Award for Outstanding Accomplishments in Research.

 “This award recognizes outstanding contributions to research, including everything from solving critical problems facing New York state, the region and beyond, to contributions to knowledge, understanding, and theory at the disciplinary level.
 Ann is a leader in the study of insect pathology and the applications of pathogens as biological control agents, and this award is a fitting recognition of her outstanding research accomplishments.”